 During his last State of the Union address, President Obama mentioned the nation’s growing opiate addiction problem as an area of concern.
-Now, an estimated 2.5 million Americans struggle with addiction to prescription opioids or heroin, according to the National Institute on Drug Abuse.
+According to the National Institute on Drug Abuse, an estimated 2.5 million Americans struggle with addiction to prescription opioids or heroin.
 One of the most prominent and strongly promoted treatments is the use of buprenorphine.
 Unfortunately, buprenorphine has limited success in helping patients achieve long-lasting recovery from opiate addiction.
 There is growing concern among addiction specialists and public health officials that buprenorphine may do more harm than good.

 Buprenorphine Is a Partial Opiate Agonist

-Buprenorphine is medication physicians prescribe to treat opioid addiction.
+Buprenorphine is a medication physician prescribes to treat opioid addiction.
 The drug is derived from a chemical in poppies and is itself an opioid.
 At a chemical level, buprenorphine acts as a partial opioid agonist.
 This means that it activates the same receptors as heroin and prescription opiate painkillers.
 However, it does not activate the brain receptors as strongly as these other drugs of abuse.

 The rationale behind using buprenorphine as a treatment for opiate addiction is that it has a lower potential for abuse.
 As an opioid, buprenorphine has some similar properties to heroin or prescription painkillers.
 It induces feelings of euphoria and lowers respiratory system activity while limiting cravings for other opioid drugs.
 As dosages increase, the effects of buprenorphine reach a plateau.
 In theory, this means that it is more difficult to overdose on the drug or misuse it.

-One of the other arguments for the use of buprenorphine in opiate addiction treatment is that it has a higher affinity for opiate receptors than heroin or prescription painkillers.
-This means that if a person has an overdose, buprenorphine can knock the other opioid molecules off of their receptor sites.
+One of the other arguments for buprenorphine in opiate addiction treatment is that it has a higher affinity for opiate receptors than heroin or prescription painkillers.
+This means that buprenorphine can knock the other opioid molecules off of their receptor sites if a person has an overdose.
 Buprenorphine then binds to the receptors and prevents additional opioid molecules from binding.
 Collectively, these molecule actions can reverse some of the symptoms of overdose.

 Limitations of Buprenorphine Treatment for Opiate Addiction

 Millions of dollars are allocated at the state and federal level for buprenorphine treatment programs.
 However, experts are unsure whether the drug represents the best form of opiate addiction treatment.
 Buprenorphine treatment centers have popped up across the country, luring patients with promises of an easy way to come off opiates without the feared withdrawal symptoms.
-Unfortunately, these treatment centers fuel the perception that with this medication, recovery is just a step away without discussing the possible risks.
+Unfortunately, these treatment centers fuel the perception that recovery is just a step away without discussing the possible risks with this medication.
 This causes many patients to view buprenorphine as a magic pill that will provide an easy, medication-based way to get clean.

 A More Effective Approach to Opiate Dependence Treatment